Skip to main content

 • Create a block_list of members who can't access a document

-• Granting viewer access to a photo to followers only
+• Grant viewer access to a photo to followers only

-• Making a file viewable for all users within an organization
+• Make a file viewable for all users within an organization

-• Restricting access from or to users in a certain locale
+• Manage access to a database for users in a certain locale

-• company that can have a employee relation
+• company that can have an employee relation

 • document that can have a reader relation.